dfedorov-solace/solace-openmama-publish-subscribe/_docs/publish-subscribe.md

 In OpenMAMA subscribing to a topic means *creating a subscription*.
 When creating a subscription, we need to refer to a *transport*, a *receiver* and to an *event queue*.

-TODO: RECEVIER
-TODO: EVENT QUEUE

-You already know what the *transport* is.
+You already know what the **transport** is.

+For details of the **event queue** see [OpenMAMA Developer's Guide for C](http://www.openmama.org/sites/default/files/OpenMAMA%20Developer%27s%20Guide%20C.pdf)

 When multi-threading is not required it is recommended to use the *default internal event queue* as an *event queue*: